 III.
 Individual vs. institutional mediation of transcendence

-Finally they found that this analysis supports their larger research team’s theoretically-grounded hypothesis that the root definition of spirituality is:
+Finally they found that this analysis supports their larger research team’s theoretically-grounded hypothesis that 'spirituality' basically means:

-All this verbiage cries out for explanation.
-But for the moment let’s step back to marvel at our good luck in having research like this.
+So much jargon cries out for explanation.
+But for the moment let’s step back to marvel at our fortune in having research like this.
 Its conclusions about the meaning of spirituality—at least the ten concept clusters and three scales—came through something nearer experimentation in a laboratory than reflection in an armchair.
-In philosophical jargon, this argus-eyed approach was a posteriori rather than a priori; in anthropological jargon, emic rather than etic.
-As a result, we better see wrinkles in the meaning of spirituality, including internal inconsistencies that a cyclopic definitional scheme might smooth over, e.g., as a part of religion (2) and as opposite it (10).
+For some more jargon, this argus-eyed approach is what philosophers call a posteriori rather than a priori, and what ethnographers call emic rather than etic.
+As a result, we better see wrinkles in the meaning of 'spirituality', including internal inconsistencies that a cyclopic definitional scheme might smooth over, e.g., its being both a part of religion (2 above) and opposite it (10).

-For starters then, we see that this definition of spirituality is tripartite: “individually-mediated”, “experience-directed”, and “religion”.
-Since spirituality here is a kind of religion, religion is the core concept, so we’ll take it from there.
-That will lead to the three scales of spirituality, ‘vertical vs. horizontal terminology’ (I), ‘theistic vs. non-theistic terminology’ (II), and ‘individual vs. institutional mediation’ (III).
-“Individually-mediated” will come along with the third.
-That leaves only “experience-directed” and closing remarks.
+For starters then, we see that this definition of spirituality is tripartite, with three ideas to explain: “individually-mediated”, “experience-directed”, and “religion”.
+Since religion is the core concept, we’ll take it from there.
+That will lead us to the three scales of spirituality, ‘vertical vs. horizontal terminology’ (I above), ‘theistic vs. nontheistic terminology’ (II), and ‘individual vs. institutional mediation’ (III).
+“Individually-mediated” will come along with the third scale, leaving only “experience-directed” and closing remarks.
 Now where did I put my patience for dry exposition…?

 The terminology of our interpretation, i.e., our way of using terms for and ideas about the ultimate, admits of a couple distinctions.
-These are also the first and second scales of spirituality above (I-II): vertical-horizontal, and within that, theistic and non-theistic [O].
-The former measures the metaphysical distance transcendent experience crosses.
+These are the first and second scales (I & II) of spirituality above: vertical vs. horizontal, and within that, theistic vs. nontheistic [O].
+The former measures the metaphysical 'distance' that transcendent experience crosses.
 The latter measures the unity and personality and sometimes also the clarity of the religious object.
-Vertical terminology characteristically evokes what we would traditionally call the transcendent, e.g., God and heaven—generally, the otherworldly.
+Vertical terminology characteristically evokes what we would traditionally call the transcendent, e.g., God and heaven—generally speaking, the otherworldly.
 It aims at things other than and over this world and oneself in it.
 Horizontal terminology tends the other way, toward the traditionally immanent, e.g., nature and humanity.
-Leaning this-worldly, it aims at things in and of the world and the world itself.
-Notably, whereas the vertical is often explicitly religious, the horizontal’s religiosity can even escape the notice of the person professing it [P].
-Within this distinction is that between theistic and non-theistic terminology.
-The apparent presence of God, gods, and god-like beings or forces maps an important area of vertically transcendent experience, as their apparent absence does an antipodean area of horizontally transcendent experience.
-But this also sheds light on terminology between vertical and horizontal.
-This family of views sees the ultimate as in neither our world nor a world beyond, but rather in “a world behind”, i.e., behind and beneath the world’s surface appearances [Q].
-Typically this is non-theistic, e.g., about ghosts, spirits, energies, or forces.
+Leaning this-worldly, it aims at things in and of this world and at the world itself as whole.
+Notably, whereas the vertical is often explicitly religious, the horizontal’s inherent religiosity can escape even the notice of the person professing it [P].
+Within this distinction is that between theistic and nontheistic terminology.
+The apparent presence of God, gods, and god-like beings or forces maps an important area of vertically-transcendent experience, as their apparent absence does an antipodean area of horizontally-transcendent experience.
+But this also sheds light on terminology between vertical and horizontal: This family of views sees the ultimate as neither in our world nor a world beyond, but rather occupying “a world behind”, i.e., behind and beneath the world’s surface appearances [Q].
+Typically this is nontheistic, e.g., about ghosts, spirits, energies, or forces.

 Let’s sum up with a little illustration.
+Don't worry.
+It's cheerier than the example above.
 Consider this spiritual foil: one an atheistic nature lover, the other a Catholic anchoress.
-The former’s approach is thoroughly horizontal and non-theistic.
-She takes regular hikes to feast on natural beauty and sublimity, but deems it all mere serendipity in a chaotic cosmos.
+The former’s approach is thoroughly horizontal and nontheistic.
+She takes regular hikes to feast on natural beauty and sublimity, but deems it all mere serendipity in a chaos-regnant cosmos.
 She’s a proficient adventurer, as comfortable with friends as without.
 She might not spurn a Beatrice to guide her through some earthly paradise, but her trust would be that when she came face to facelessness with wild abundance, her delight would need no shepherd.
-The abundance itself would call out of her everything necessary for its appreciation.
+That abundance itself would call out of her everything necessary for its appreciation.
 In this way she mediates her own pursuit of these experiences.
-Their ultimacy for her comes not only from her denial of the otherworldly, but also from her judgment that nature is intrinsically, i.e., ultimately, good—or at least, that immersion in it stirs and sustains her is.
+Their ultimacy for her comes not only from her denial of the otherworldly, but also from her judgment that nature itself is intrinsically, i.e., ultimately, good—or at least, she may hedge, how it stirs and sustains her is.
 Conversely, the latter’s approach is thoroughly theistic and vertical, and manifestly ultimate.
 She spends her life in solitary prayer.
-Sometimes during contemplation of the divine she has ecstatic visions or auditions.
-But whatever happens, her daily goal is total abandonment to God.
-Still even with the individuality of her self-mediating lifestyle, it retains considerable institutionality.
+Sometimes during contemplation of the divine she has ecstatic visions, auditions, etc. Whatever happens though, her daily goal is total abandonment to God.
+Amidst all this self-mediating individuality, her way of life retains considerable institutionality.
 She holds fast to piety towards the Church, its orthodoxy and orthopraxy.
-Yet despite this rigid adherence to ecclesiastical authority—or, she would say, because of it—, she lives as a recluse whose sole aim is attaining union with Him Whom she worships as Transcendence Itself.
-Both in their disparate ways are individually-mediated, experience-directed religion.
+Yet despite such rigid adherence to ecclesiastical authority—or, she would say, because of it—, she lives as a recluse whose sole aim is attaining union with Him Whom she worships as Transcendence Itself.
+Both these women in their disparate ways practice individually-mediated, experience-directed religion.

 Here we are then!
-We’ve gained at long last the real meaning of spirituality, right?
-Well, maybe: We have to trust not only that German and American ideas of spirituality are the same as everybody else’s, but also that the notions of these particular people are the same as those of other Germans and Americans [U].
+At long last we’ve grasped the true meaning of spirituality, right?
+Well, maybe.
+We have to trust not only that German and American ideas of spirituality are the same as everybody else’s, but also that the notions of these particular people are the same as those of other Germans and Americans [U].
 Moreover we must take for granted that what they put in Tweet-sized writing when a survey bluntly asked them their opinion is the same as what they think all the time, even when they’re not thinking about what they think [V].
-Still science has yet to master the art of mind-reading.
-So even if this isn’t the definitive definition of ‘spirituality’, it’s got my money for our best guess yet.
+But even if this isn’t the definitive definition of spirituality, it’s got my money for our best guess yet.

 What does spirituality mean to you?
 Share your definition in the comments.